brydoncheyney/dspec/README.md

 ## Example

 A service using [mount](https://github.com/tolitius/mount) to manage component state can be found in the simple [example app](https://github.com/brydoncheyney/dspec/tree/master/example).
+On service start, the configuration is validated against the specs defined for the component dependencies of the service.

 ## License